-Drug Evaluation Committee Handling of Safety Information in Clinical Trials Considering Appropriate Management of Off-label Control Drugs, Concomitant Drugs, etc.
+Drug Evaluation Committee Handling of Safety Information in Clinical Trials Considering the appropriate use of off-label control drugs, concomitant medications, etc.

 Clinical Evaluation Subcommittee